Table of Contents

 If symptoms do not go away, it is important that you see your health care provider.
 Heartburn may be a symptom of GERD, or gastroesophageal reflux disease, which can sometimes lead to cancer of the esophagus.

 HIV, other infections, and HIV drugs can cause many side effects that involve the gut.
-When GI problems are the result of drug side effects, they usually go away after a few days or weeks after adjusting to the new drug.
+When problems in the gut are the result of drug side effects, they usually go away after a few days or weeks after adjusting to the new drug.
 However, for some people living with HIV, these side effects can last longer and have a serious impact on both health and quality of life.

-It is best to report GI symptoms to your health care provider to see if they are a side effect of treatment or a symptom of a different medical condition.
+It is best to report gut symptoms to your health care provider to see if they are a side effect of treatment or a symptom of a different medical condition.
 You can also use the following tips to manage symptoms and keep your gut as healthy as possible:

 - Drink lots of water (at least eight 8-ounce glasses of water each day)